JacobtheRipper/Address_book_login_edition/README.md

 - User registration to the program
 - User Login to the program
 - Saving & reading user data into and from a save file
-- Option to change user password (WIP)
+- Option to change user password
 - Displaying contacts only available to or created by a user (WIP)
 - Adding new contacts to a local address book
 - Modifying existing contacts in the local address book